simonhf/cwrap/CWRAP_3_ARCHITECTURE.md

 * The Zig Reality (The Tooling Void): `Zig` is a brilliant bare-metal language, but it fundamentally prioritizes rapid build times and tight linker integration over global `AST`-matching capabilities.
 There is no mature, third-party API equivalent to `ClangTooling` that allows an external tool to transparently analyze and inject telemetry into a multi-million line codebase without building it into the core compiler logic itself.

 In short, `C++` retains a monopoly on this specific observability pattern: it is the only language that combines unmanaged, bare-metal hardware access, guaranteed zero-overhead scoping (`RAII`), and a mature, globally pluggable `AST` manipulation framework.

+## 11. Architectural Defenses & Implementation Failsafes

+When evaluating an architecture that claims sub-millisecond determinism without kernel intervention, systems engineers rightfully challenge the physics of the implementation.
+Here is how `cwrap 3.0` defends against the three most critical points of failure:

+### 11.1.
+The Compiler Defense: Why Clang AST over LLVM IR?
+A common compiler-engineering critique is why this framework does not simply utilize an `LLVM IR` (Intermediate Representation) pass, which is language-agnostic and operates on a simplified control flow graph. `cwrap 3.0` rejects `LLVM IR` for two fundamental reasons:
+* **Surviving the Optimizer:** The `LLVM` middle-end is aggressively hostile to side-effect-free math.
+If raw `rdtsc` timing arithmetic is injected at the `IR` level, the optimizer will likely hoist the instructions out of loops, reorder them, or completely obliterate them via Dead-Code Elimination (`DCE`) because it does not recognize the telemetry's external value.
+By rewriting at the `Clang AST` level, the telemetry is injected *before* `IR` generation, forcing `LLVM` to lower the math as foundational, unalterable program semantics.
+* **Developer Transparency:** `IR` is a black box.
+If an instrumentation pass causes a segmentation fault, the developer is left reading mangled assembly.
+By operating on the `AST`, `cwrap 3.0` effectively acts as a source-to-source translator.
+Developers can inspect the pre-compiled output and see the exact `C++` `RAII` guards sitting perfectly within their written control flow, eliminating compiler-magic anxiety.

+### 11.2.
+The Physics Defense: Mitigating `rdtsc` Pipeline Overhead
+Injecting "zero-branch" math directly into the hot path still incurs a physical cost.
+Reading the Time-Stamp Counter (`rdtsc` / `rdtscp`) requires execution cycles.
+However, `cwrap 3.0` defends this as the absolute mathematical floor for telemetry:
+* **Compared to the Alternatives:** Standard instrumentation requires a `CALL` instruction (introducing prologue/epilogue overhead, branch prediction pollution, and `i-cache` misses). `eBPF` and `uprobes` require a Ring-3 to Ring-0 context switch, destroying sub-millisecond determinism entirely.
+* **The AST Threshold Failsafe:** To prevent the `rdtscp` cycles from dominating the execution time of tiny functions, the `Clang AST Matcher` is configured with a node-weight threshold.
+It intentionally ignores trivial functions (like simple getters or setters), only wrapping substantive control flows to guarantee the proportional overhead remains negligible.

+### 11.3.
+The Scheduler Defense: Handling Thread Migration & Clock Drift
+In a modern Linux environment, the `OS` scheduler can migrate a thread to a different physical core mid-execution.
+If the starting core and ending core have desynchronized tick counters, the resulting math is corrupted. `cwrap 3.0` mitigates this on both hardware and software layers:
+* **Hardware Invariant TSC:** The framework relies on modern `x86` and `ARM` processors featuring `Invariant TSC` (`constant_tsc`, `nonstop_tsc`), which guarantees synchronized tick rates across all cores on the die.
+* **The Unsigned Math Underflow Trap:** In the rare event of cross-socket clock drift where a thread migrates to a lagging core, subtracting the larger start-time from the smaller end-time using unsigned 64-bit integers triggers a massive underflow.
+This produces an astronomically large, mathematically obvious outlier that the telemetry pipeline trivially identifies and discards.
+* **The Ultimate Failsafe (CPU Isolation):** In truly hostile or legacy hardware environments lacking `Invariant TSC`, the architecture falls back to `OS`-level guarantees.
+By utilizing strict `cgroup` `CPUSETs`, thread pinning (`sched_setaffinity`), and CPU isolation, `cwrap 3.0` completely removes the `OS` scheduler from the equation, ensuring the instrumented thread never migrates in the first place.